-- 5. After System Generation, Workstation 0 will display a request to set the date and time.
+- 5. After System Generation, W/S 0 will display a request to set the date and time.
 Beneath the date and time entries is the memory size block which specifies the maximum memory size that can be used by the generated OS. - a.
 Specified values must be in multiples of 1024K. - b.
 The lowest allowable value is 1024K - c.
-The maximum allowable value is 4096K.
+The maximum allowable value for the VS-85/85-H is 4096K.

 The system will default to the memory size specified by the switch settings on the 210-8230 Memory Controller I board (see Chapter 5).
-If the memory size must be changed for any reason, enter the size of memory desired (must be lower than actual memory size).
+If the memory size must be changed for any reason, enter the size of memory desired (must not be higher than actual memory size).
 If a memory size value is specified without the necessary RAM to support it, the system will NOT run.

-The Control Statement for MEMORY should appear typically as follows:
+The Control Sta ement for MEMORY should appear typically as follows: